-10.5.9 Development of Archaeological Sites
+6.3.9 Development of archaeological sites

-- a) New development should be designed to minimise impacts on an archaeological site that is considered to be of heritage significance. - b) Any development that involves the disturbance of archaeological sites or deposits cannot proceed without the appropriate approvals under the NSW Heritage Act 1977.
+- a) New development should be designed to minimise impacts on an archaeological site that is considered to be of heritage significance. - b) Any development that involves the disturbance of archaeological sites cannot proceed without the appropriate approvals under the NSW Heritage Act 1977.
 The applicant should seek advice from the Heritage Branch of the Office of Environment & Heritage and Council's Heritage Officer in relation to these requirements. - c) Archaeological investigations must be carried out according to Office of Environment and Heritage's Code of practice for archaeological investigation of Aboriginal objects in NSW, available at www.environment.nsw.gov.au/licences/archinvestigations.htm.

-10.5.10 Subdivision
+6.3.10 Subdivision

-- a) Where a subdivision proposal contains a heritage item, the heritage item and any other associated outbuildings should be retained on the same allotment. - b) An appropriate setting or curtilage for the heritage item should be defined whilst taking the following into consideration: - (i) The original form and function of the heritage item. - (ii) Any outbuildings, gardens, trees, fencing, gates and archaeological sites. - (iii) Adjoining development and allotments. - (iv) Access points and orientation.

-- (v) Any visual links. - c) In order to determine whether the proposed curtilage of the heritage item is appropriate, the subdivision plan should show the proposed building envelops for each proposed allotment.
-Subdivision will not be supported where the curtilage or setting of the heritage building on or adjoining the site would be compromised. - d) Where practicable, any visual linkages and the original access arrangements to the heritage item should be retained. - e) The amalgamation of sites is generally discouraged in heritage conservation areas because it obscures the original subdivision patterns and can result in unsympathetic development, particularly in terms of form and scale. - f) Lot boundary changes within heritage conservation areas must demonstrate that: - (i) The setting of an existing significant building on the site or the setting of development on adjoining sites is not compromised. - (ii) Significant features of the existing site or adjoining sites, including streetscape and landscape features, trees, fences, outbuildings and gardens are not adversely impacted. - (iii) The change to lot layout is in keeping with the character of the area.
+- a) Where a subdivision proposal contains a heritage item, the heritage item and any other associated outbuildings should be retained on the same allotment. - b) An appropriate setting or curtilage for the heritage item should be defined whilst taking the following into consideration: - (i) The original form and function of the heritage item. - (ii) Any outbuildings, gardens, trees, fencing, gates and archaeological sites. - (iii) Adjoining development and allotments. - (iv) Access points and orientation. - (v) Any visual links. - c) In order to determine whether the proposed curtilage of the heritage item is appropriate, the subdivision plan should show the proposed building envelops for each proposed allotment. - d) Where practicable, any visual linkages and the original access arrangements to the heritage item should be retained. - e) The amalgamation of sites is generally discouraged in heritage conservation areas because it obscures the original subdivision patterns and can result in unsympathetic development, particularly in terms of form and scale. - f) Lot boundary changes within heritage conservation areas must demonstrate that: - (i) The setting of an existing significant building on the site or the setting of development on adjoining sites is not compromised. - (ii) Significant features of the existing site or adjoining sites, including streetscape and landscape features, trees, fences, outbuildings and gardens are not adversely impacted. - (iii) The change to lot layout is in keeping with the character of the area.

-10.5.11 Landscaping
+6.3.11 Landscaping

-- a) Any landscaping works including re-planting and the introduction of new garden features upon land that contains a heritage item should be sympathetic to the original garden setting and the significance of existing individual elements of the garden curtilage surrounding the heritage building. - b) Existing trees, ladscaping features and other vegetation with environmental heritage values should be retained. - c) Where edging is required to separate paths, garden beds and gardens from areas or lawn, edging materials are to be consistent with the character, period and style of the heritage item/building. - d) Existing fences which have been identified as significant or that contribute to the overall setting or character of a heritage item are to be retained or repaired, rather than replaced.
-Research of original photographs and local history (i.e. early fencing details) is recommended.
-Where any new fences are proposed these should match as closely as possible with the original fencing, or if the original fence type is not known, it should relate to the architectural character and period of the existing heritage item with respect to design, materials, colour and height. - e) High, solid concrete, masonry or metal panel fences will not be permitted along the front property boundary of land containing a heritage item or land within a heritage conservation area.
+- a) Any landscaping works including re-planting and the introduction of new garden features upon land that contains a heritage item should be sympathetic to the original garden setting and the significance of existing individual elements of the garden curtilage surrounding the heritage building. - b) Existing trees and other vegetation with environmental heritage values should be retained. - c) Where edging is required to separate paths, garden beds and gardens from areas or lawn, traditional brick or tile edging should be used. - d) Existing fences which have been identified as significant or that contribute to the overall setting or character of a heritage item are to be retained or repaired, rather than replaced.
+Where any new fences are proposed these should match as closely as possible with the original fencing, or if the original fence type is not known, it should relate to the architectural character and period of the existing heritage item with respect to design, materials, colour and height. - e) High, solid concrete or masonry fences will not be permitted along the front property boundary of land containing a heritage item or land within a heritage conservation area.
 Where it is required to reduce traffic noise and maintain residential amenity, alternative measures other than solid fences such as double-glazing, internal room layout and / or landscaping should be investigated.